sdziallas/comp55/docs/labs/1-JavaEclipse.md

 Congrats you've written and run your first Java application\!
 Java doesn't have a separate compile and run step like you did in C++, it's all combined into one step.
 Like I mentioned to you before, the whole colors thing is a big rabbit hole.
 If you notice in the picture that I ran, the text that should be colored is not, which may happen.
 That is ok.
 Once you start editing it again it will re-apply the color scheme.
-It's not pretty but it's what we have, so just let it be for now.
+But in order to be completely in line with this class and the color theme, we are going to do one last set of steps.

+## STEP 8 - One Last Customization to the Color Theme

+If I get to this, I will try to make this match as much as possible the site, with a couple of added preferences to keep it in line with some of the things that I've seen with Eclipse.
+So to that end, I'd like you to **[download this file](lab1media/media/COMP55LabColorScheme.xml)** which you'll have to do by right clicking and saying *File->Save as...* Make sure you have the XML extension when you save the file.

+Then once you have that, you're going to go to *Window->preferences->DevStyle->Color Themes*.
+Once there I made two changes.
+I decided I wanted my icons to be a little bit more subdued, so I went with the pastels option.
+More importantly though let's get the color scheme to be closer to the theme here on this site.
+Simply choose the xml file you downloaded and then click apply.
+Eclipse will ask to restart and once you do, you'll notice that the colors changed and have the same style as the final ones in this little image walkthrough below.

+While you are in those preferences, there is also a devstyle privacy option that should you wish, you can opt out of.
+Ultimately for my eyes, I went with the pastels icon colors and the github lab jekyll dark scheme, and that is what I will be using so if you want the easiest thing to follow, I would suggest doing the same.

-# STEP 8 – Submit confirmation by uploading a picture to Canvas
+# STEP 9 – Submit confirmation by uploading a picture to Canvas

 To get credit for this lab, what you'll do is submit an image of you running this hello world program to canvas, but using your own name